 Watching the Moon Leave the Sky

-Moonset doesn’t draw crowds like a solar eclipse, but it’s worth catching.
-There’s something grounding about watching it disappear, slowly, quietly, without fanfare.
-It's a gentle reminder that even the sky has a rhythm.
+Moonset doesnโt draw crowds like a solar eclipse, but itโs worth catching.
+Thereโs something grounding about watching it disappear, slowly, quietly, without fanfare.
+It's a gentle reminder that even the sky has a rhythm, one you can follow with tools like the alarm or timer when planning to catch that fleeting moment.